The continuum random tree is the scaling limit of unlabelled unrooted trees: Introduction and main results

-Our methods for the proof of Theorems \ref{SeFrte:main2} and \ref{te:locconv} are based on the cycle pointing decomposition developed by Bodirsky, Fusy, Kang and Vigerske \cite{MR2810913}.
-This allows us to approximate the random unlabelled unrooted tree $\mT_n$ with $n$ vertices and vertex outdegrees in a set $\Omega$, by random P\'olya trees with vertex outdegrees in the shifted set $\Omega^* = \Omega -1$, whose random sizes concentrate around $n$.
-The approximation works well with respect to both local and global poperties.
-We note that our arguments apparently do not work in the other direction.
-That is, the convergence of $\mT_n$ (in the Benjamini-Schramm sense, or in the sense of scaling limits) could be used to obtain convergence of a random P\'olya-tree having a {\em random} number of vertices, but, although this number concentrates, this is not sufficient to deduce convergence of a random P\'olya tree with a fixed size.
+Here $d_{\textsc{TV}}$ denotes the total variation distance.
+Note that this form of convergence is best possible, as \eqref{eq:fail} fails if the order of $k_n$ is comparable to $\sqrt{n}$.
+In the case $\Omega = \ndN$, Benjamini--Schramm convergence for $\mT_n$ was independently obtained by Georgakopoulos and Wagner \cite{2015arXiv151203572G} using different techniques.
+Our methods for the proof of Theorems \ref{SeFrte:main2} and \ref{te:locconv} are based on the cycle pointing decomposition established recently by Bodirsky, Fusy, Kang and Vigerske \cite{MR2810913}.
+This novel and effective centering method differs fundamentally from classical approaches, such as the geometric center, and applies to arbitrary classes of combinatorial structures.
+We use it to approximate the random unlabelled unrooted tree $\mT_n$ with $n$ vertices and vertex outdegrees in a set $\Omega$, by random P\'olya trees with vertex outdegrees in the shifted set $\Omega^* = \Omega -1$, whose random sizes concentrate around $n$.
+The approximation works not only for graph limits, but actually for a large range of additive and extremal graph parameters.